hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 The Groth21 algorithm uses [Shamir Secret Sharing](https://en.wikipedia.org/wiki/Shamir%27s_secret_sharing) to hide the private key of the ledger and distribute shares of it so that a threshold number of node signatures on a message can generate the ledger signature on the same message.
-The threshold should be high enough to ensure at least 1 honest node is required to participate in the signing since a threshold number of nodes can also collude to recover the ledger private key, if they so choose.
-For example if the network is designed to tolerate up to 1/3 of the nodes being dishonest, then the threshold should never be less than 1/3 + 1 of the nodes to ensure that no 1/3 will collude to recover the ledger private key.
+The threshold should be high enough to ensure at least 1 honest share is required to participate in the signing since a threshold number of shares can also collude to recover the ledger private key, if they so choose.

 The Groth21 algorithm requires specific Elliptic Curve (EC)s with the ability to produce bilinear pairings.
 Each node will need its own long-term EC key pair on the curve for use in the groth21 TSS algorithm.
 Each node receives